kyegomez/phi-1/README.md

 # READY FOR TRAINING!!!!!!

 # Agora
-Agora is an new open source Multi-Modality AI Research Organization devoted to advancing Humanity!
+Agora is an all-new open source Multi-Modality AI Research Organization devoted to advancing Humanity!

 Since Phi is ready to train Agora is actively seeking cloud providers or grant providers to train this all-new revolutionary model and release it open source, if you would like to learn more please email me at `kye@apac.ai`